-Now that the acquisition of E-Square has closed, we plan to expand our Primary Education Offering with a plan that includes:
+Now that the acquisition of E-Square is pending closing and as soon as E-Square is closed, our plan is to expand our Primary Education Offering with a plan that includes:

-- Launching free assessments including the Student Genius Test and Young Entrepreneur Quiz, together with free masterclasses on coding, gaming and robotics based on E-Square's most popular education courses. - > Integrating E-Square's mobile student learning platform with GeniusU to enable our Genius Educators to access E-Square's courses, and to integrate the most relevant E-Square courses into our Genius Camps. - Launching a Young Entrepreneur membership club for primary school students to join, share resources and receive mentorship and apprenticeships from Genius Educators and Entrepreneurs sponsors. - > Expanding our Genius Educator certifications to include training to deliver E-Square's courses and methodology. - Extending Education Angels' country model to primary school level and combine it with E-Square's mobile education system, enabling Genius Guides and Genius Educators to deliver courses in partnership with our Event Hosts and City Leaders.
+- Launching free assessments including the Student Genius Test and Young Entrepreneur Quiz, together with free masterclasses on coding, gaming and robotics based on E-Square's most popular education courses. - Integrating E-Square's mobile student learning platform with GeniusU to enable our Genius Educators to access E-Square's courses, and to integrate the most relevant E-Square courses into our Genius Camps. - Launching a Young Entrepreneur membership club for primary school students to join, share resources and receive mentorship and apprenticeships from Genius Educators and Entrepreneurs sponsors. - > Expanding our Genius Educator certifications to include training to deliver E-Square's courses and methodology. - Extending Education Angels' country model to primary school level and combine it with E-Square's mobile education system, enabling Genius Guides and Genius Educators to deliver courses in partnership with our Event Hosts and City Leaders.